bjohnsonfl/Overhead-Chess-Engine-/README.md

 # Overhead
-This is a UCI Engine I developed from the ground up.
-I studied Stockfish, Chessprogramming.org, and Vice videos for inspiration.
+This is a UCI Engine I developed from the ground up. https://lichess.org/@/OverHead_BOT Challenge me to a game!

 # Features
 Overhead utilizes Bitboards and bitwise manipulations to represent board states and move generation.
 Magic Bitboards and Magic numbers are generated at startup for speedy slider attack generation.
 Negamax and alpha beta prunning is used for search and piece square tables and simple material difference is used for evlaution.
 Perft and PerftDivide are implemented to test and debug the move generator.
 No opening or endgame tables are used.